 - Assisting in the organization of Canada’s first unionized Amazon drivers, represented by the United Food and Commercial Workers Canada (UFCW), Local 175.

 - Successfully defending against a judicial review application to the Federal Court of Appeal by an employer who asserted that the Canada Industrial Relations Board’s certification of a group of in-flight paramedics was unconstitutional in Northern Air Solutions Inc.

 - Obtaining a successor employer declaration in Pavao Meats Wholesale & Retail Ltd. following the sale in bankruptcy of a previously unionized meat processing facility and deli to a non-union employer.
-Labour lawyers represent unions or unionized employers in disputes about workplace policies, rules, employee discipline and dismissal under a Collective Agreement.

 - Achieving improvements in wages, benefits, vacation, and pension contributions for nursing home employees in multiple Hospital Labour Disputes Arbitration Act (HLDAA) interest arbitrations.

 Please note: The results in these cases may not be typical.
 Each case depends on a variety of factors, some of which may be out the control of the parties or their lawyers.